Didas-git/Nekdis/README.md

 # Missing features

+- Stop Words.
 - Case sensitive search fields.
 - Word stemming.
 - Field weight.
 - Custom alias for a field.
 - Phonetic matcher

+# Todo

+- VSS
+- `in` operator for number search
+- Array of points
+- Fully support array of objects
+- Graph implementation

 [^1]: Currently the `deepMerge` function will take longer the more objects and nested objects you have, the idea i received is to do it all in one go by using a function to flatten it but im not sure yet on how to do it